Isak Gustaf Clason: Work

 His first major work was the Bünsow building (1886–1888) at Strandvägen in Stockholm, commissioned by the sawmill baron Friedrich Bünsow and influenced by French Renaissance architecture.
 It broke new ground in its use of natural material throughout (limestone and bricks) rather than the plaster that had been dominant in Swedish architecture until that point.
 It also broke against conventions through its avoidance of complete symmetry.

 During most of the 1880s, Clason ran an architectural firm in Stockholm together with architect Kasper Erik Salin (1856–1919).
 He designed the house at 14 Österlånggatan (1888-1889) and Adelsvärd House (Adelswärdska huset) at Norrström in Stockholm (1889).
 They also designed Östermalmshallen (1889), the indoor market at Östermalmstorg in Stockholm.

 His largest commission was the Nordic Museum on Djurgården, in North European Renaissance style, which he began in collaboration with architect Magnus Isæus (1841-1890) but continued alone after Isaeus's death in 1890.
 The building was partly finished for the Stockholm Exhibition in 1897, and completed a few years later.

 Other designs include the Hallwyl Palace, also in Stockholm, the Rosen house at Strandvägen, and the building for Ständernas allmänna brandförsäkring, an insurance company, at Skeppsbron in the Old Town of Stockholm.
-Clason also is responsible for the façade of Norrlands nation in Uppsala.
+Clason was also responsible for the façade of Norrlands nation in Uppsala.